-In FY26, Georgia Tech will implement a model which allocates a portion of unit operating budgets in proportion to their activity.
-This model will set unit budgets at a level that reflects general operating needs (as determined by the Executive Steering Committee during the parallel process).
-Annual budgets will be funded through the general operations pool, comprised of student tuition and state appropriations.
-The model will allocate additional funds to college annual funding provided there is growth in general operations revenue and growth in student credit hour activity.
+In FY26, Georgia Tech will implement a model which allocates annual budgets through the general operations pool, comprised of student tuition and state appropriations.
+The model will allocate additional funds to the colleges provided there is growth in general operations revenue and growth in student credit hour activity.
+The year-over-year increases in student credit hours (SCH), will be weighted 60% towards college of instruction and 40% towards college of enrollment.
 College growth and decline in annual funding will be proportional to the growth and decline in student credit hour activity.
 Non-college budgets will be determined using a limited set of activity drivers at the ELT portfolio-level: The model will apply an activity driver to each executive's portfolio budget (e.g., the A&F budget, EVPR budget, etc.).
 This driver will be used to calculate year-over-year growth or shrinkage in that portfolio's budget.
 Executive leadership will then have discretion over how to allocate growth or shrinkage in the portfolio budget out to the units in their portfolios.